yulin0629/gemini-balance/README_en.md

 > ⚠️ This project is licensed under the CC BY-NC 4.0 (Attribution-NonCommercial) license.
 Any form of commercial resale service is prohibited.
 See the LICENSE file for details.

-> I have never sold this service on any platform.
+> Original author's statement: I have never sold this service on any platform.
 If you encounter someone selling this service, they are definitely a reseller.
 Please be careful not to be deceived.

 [![Python](https://img.shields.io/badge/Python-3.9%2B-blue.svg)](https://www.python.org/)
 [![FastAPI](https://img.shields.io/badge/FastAPI-0.100%2B-green.svg)](https://fastapi.tiangolo.com/)